Rock your golden years

 - Consider tapping on your Supplementary Retirement Scheme (SRS) funds

 This could give you another steady stream of income to help cover your living and medical expenses which your insurance plans or Medisave don’t.
-Withdraw smaller amounts annually, and you may not be even be taxed.
+Withdraw smaller amounts annually, and you may not even be taxed.

 - Look into a Multi-Currency Term Loan on your investments